Open menu button Close menu button

 Hobbies/Interests: I enjoy cooking and baking.

-Education: CUNY York College, Bachelor of Arts; New York Institute of Technology, Master of Science and Master of Business Administration; St. John's University, Doctor of Philosophy (In-Progress).
+Education: CUNY York College, Bachelor of Arts; New York Institute of Technology, Master of Science and Master of Business Administration; St. John's University, Doctor of Philosophy.

 What college success tips do you have?
 Know the tools you need for your success in school.
 Understand your Financial Aid requirements.
 Know your academic requirements, and most importantly, know the people in those areas who you can go to for advice.
 Never be afraid to ask, and never assume anything.